Cost of Attendance

 In addition to the above federal/state need-based overaward requirements, the University of Arkansas applies a Cost of Attendance Overaward Policy for all students who receive assistance from any source.
 Awards in the package will be adjusted (cancelled or reduced) until the cost of attendance overaward has been eliminated.

 The University of Arkansas uses all scholarship and grant awards in the student's financial aid package from any source (federal, state, institutional, and outside funding) in the calculation to determine if the student's total awards exceed the cost of attendance.
 The Office of Financial Aid and Academic Scholarships will attempt to eliminate an overaward by considering a student’s request for a COA/budget increase.
-A student's budget may be adjusted for additional costs such as expenses associated with a one-time computer purchase, dependent care, study abroad, disability expenses, required research expenses, and/or employment expenses for co-op study.
+A student’s budget may be adjusted for additional costs such as dependent care, study abroad, disability expenses, required research expenses, and/or employment expenses for a co-op study.
+Also, a student's budget maybe be adjusted for expenses associated with the purchase of a computer, usually, once during your undergraduate degree and once as a graduate student.

 Personal expenses can only be adjusted if there is an extraordinary circumstance.
 Appropriate documentation is always required.
 Adjustments for discretionary consumer expenses are not allowed.
 A budget increase request should be made to the student's financial aid counselor.